 Texas Flight welcomes drone enthusiasts to complete their FAA Remote Pilot Certificate – Part

 107 Training.
-We have developed a robust weekend ground class for the full completion of the FAA Remote Pilot Certificate.
+We have developed a robust weekend ground class for the full preperation of the FAA Remote Pilot Certificate FAA Standardized Exam.

-The course curriculum follows the FAA Part 107 Training standards, including presentations on Airspace, Weather, Regulatory Requirements, Decision Making, and much more.
+The course syllabus follows the FAA Part 107 Training standards, including presentations on Airspace, Weather, Regulatory Requirements, Decision Making, and much more.

-Texas Flight is a recognized Award Winning Aviation Training Facility, and offer a high level of quality and experience for the FAA Remote Pilot Certificate.
+Texas Flight is a recognized Award Winning Aviation Training Facility, and offers a high level of quality and training for the FAA Remote Pilot Certificate.

 Are you considering obtaining your Remote Pilots Certificate?
 Wait no longer.
 Call us at (832) 717-0766 and ask for more details.
-To see the course outline and cost, please click here.
-You may also check our Calendar to view our next Part 107 class schedule.
+You may check our Calendar to view our next Part 107 class schedule.

 Texas Flight is testing through “True Talent”, a PSI company, administering all FAA computer-based knowledge examinations within a quiet and conducive testing environment under strict security controls.

 Below are the current exam fees: